 About benefit fraud

 Benefit fraud is when a person has applied for, or is getting, a benefit they know they are not supposed to receive.

 - gives false details when applying for benefits

 - does not inform Social Security Scotland about changes to their situation affecting the amount they're paid

-Making an honest mistake when you apply for a benefit is not the same as fraud.
+If a person makes an honest mistake when applying for a benefit, this is not the same as fraud.

-You can also write to Social Security Scotland at:
+You can report suspected fraud to Social Security Scotland:

 Social Security Scotland

 PO Box 10299

 Your report will be anonymous.
 You do not provide any of your own personal details when reporting suspected fraud.